 There are certain prohibitions for transacting business with individuals and organizations that appear on a sanctioned party list posted on government websites.
 There are also prohibitions against doing business with any person or entity located in certain countries under U.S. embargo.
 In limited circumstances, an export license could be obtained to transact business with certain of these individuals or organizations.

 Additionally, if you know or have reason to know that a proposed transaction (including technical support) would support a proliferation activity, such as nuclear, chemical/biological, or missile proliferation activities, such a transaction would be prohibited except in limited circumstances where an export license could be obtained.
 If you are in any way involved in sending CA Technologies products, services, software, equipment, technical data or providing support for these items from one country to another, work with your manager to be absolutely sure that the transaction stays well within the bounds of applicable export laws.
-If you, or your manager, are not sure, please contact a member of the Regulatory Law Group within the Worldwide Law Department.
+If you, or your manager, are not sure, please contact a member of the Worldwide Law Department.